itsDoxy/newsite/README.md

+First website i've ever made using HTML and basic CSS elements.

-Website that follows professor instructions such as CSS stylesheed and so on
+Website that follows professor instructions such as CSS stylesheed and so on.